Writing Tests

 └── ...

-You will be able to run tests from a single namespace ie subdirectory:
+This allows you to run tests from a single namespace, i.e., a subdirectory:

 tester tests/NamespaceOne

-A test that does not call any assertion method is suspicious and will be evaluated as erroneous:
+A test that does not call any assertion method is considered suspicious and will be evaluated as an error:

 Error: This test forgets to execute an assertion.

-If the test without calling assertions is really to be considered valid, call for example Assert::true(true)
+If a test without assertions is intentionally valid, call Assert::true(true)

-to end the test with an error message.
-For
+to terminate a test with an error message can be misleading.
+For example,

-ends the test with a exit code 0, which signals success.
+terminates the test with an exit code of 0, which signals success.
 Use

 Assert::fail('Error in connection')